DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (E) Scope of the review and level of supervision of the applicant’s supervisory

-certified appraiser consistent with the AQB criteria, as that term is defined in section
+certified appraiser consistent with the AQB criteria.

 (F) A clear indication of the time devoted to each appraisal.

-(ii) Work samples that must include the signature and state certification number of
+(ii) Work samples that must include the supervisory certified appraiser’s signature

 (iii) Experience in each of the following areas of the appraisal process: